GeorgeGorbanev/streamnx/README.md

 1) *Google Translator API.* Obtain the Google Translator API key and project ID from the [Google Cloud Console](https://console.cloud.google.com/apis/credentials)
 2) *YouTube API*.
 Obtain the YouTube API key from the [Google Cloud Console](https://console.cloud.google.com/apis/credentials)
 3) *Spotify*.
 Register your application and obtain the Client ID with Client Secret on the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard).
+4) *Deezer*.
+Register your application and obtain the Client ID with Client Secret on the [Deezer Developer Portal](https://developers.deezer.com/).
-4) *Build registry*.
+5) *Build registry*.
 When you have all the necessary credentials, you can initialize the streamnx *registry* with the following code.

 ``` golang
 package main